Nuix/discover-extension-sdk/ExtensionManifest.md

 ## Fields
 Providing field settings in an extension manifest allows Ringtail to automatically create fields in cases where it is installed.
 This is a great way to expose UIX states to Ringtail, allowing users to search, list, and view these fields.

-- `id` <[Number]> Simple identifier for this field, used this to lookup its concrete identifier in each case.
+- `id` <[Number]> Simple identifier for this field, used this to lookup its concrete identifier for each case.
 - `name` <[String]> Name of the field.
 This will be prefixed with the `namePrefix` value in Ringtail.
 - `type` <[String]> Type of data the field will store.
 Must be one of:
   - `YesNo` - Simple boolean value